nickrobison/fasttuple/JRELEASER_MIGRATION.md

 ### Inspecting Test Results

-After running the test workflow:
+After running the deploy workflow in dry-run mode:
-1. Go to Actions → Test Release Configuration → Latest run
+1. Go to Actions → Maven Deploy → Latest run
-2. Check the "Summary" section for a quick overview
+2. Check the step outputs for detailed information
 3. Download artifacts:
-   - `staging-artifacts` - Contains all built JARs and POMs
    - `jreleaser-logs` - Contains JReleaser configuration and logs
-4. Review the step outputs for detailed validation results
+4. Review the logs for any warnings or errors

 ## Rollback Plan